tetafro/feed-bot/README.md

 ## Build and run

-Create bot and get Telegram API token from the bot called `@botfather`.
+Create a bot and get Telegram API token from the bot called `@botfather`.

 Copy and populate config
 ```sh